 2.13.37.
-Other than information about their appointments with the HP, it is not the role of the provider to release information to the claimant; and/or their representative, Appointee or person who has Power of Attorney/Deputy.
+Other than information about their appointments with the HP or an update on their current position in the assessment process, it is not the role of the provider to release information to the claimant; and/or their representative, Appointee or person who has Power of Attorney/Deputy.
 Anyone making a request must be advised that requests for information should be made to the DWP.